charbonnierg/pytest-broadcaster/README.md

 ## Credits

+- [pytest](https://docs.pytest.org/en/8.0.x/): Well, this is a pytest plugin.
 - [pytest-report-log](https://github.com/pytest-dev/pytest-reportlog): This package was heavily inspired by the `report-log` plugin.
-- - [pytest-json-report](https://github.com/numirias/pytest-json-report): The `pytest-json-report` plugin was also a source of inspiration.
+- [pytest-json-report](https://github.com/numirias/pytest-json-report): The `pytest-json-report` plugin was also a source of inspiration.
 - [pytest-csv](https://github.com/nicoulaj/pytest-csv): The `pytest-csv` plugin was also a source of inspiration.
 - [`datamodel-code-generator`](https://github.com/koxudaxi/datamodel-code-generator): The dataclasses generation from JSON schemas is performed using `datamodel-code-generator`.
 - [rye](https://rye-up.com/): Project management is easy thanks to `rye`.
+It is also used to lint and format the code.
 - [hatch-vcs](https://github.com/ofek/hatch-vcs): Python project version control is easy thanks to `hatch-vcs`.
+- [pyright](https://github.com/microsoft/pyright): `pyright` is used to check the code and find bugs sooner.

+## License

+This project is licensed under the terms of the MIT license.
+See [LICENSE](./LICENSE) for more information.